Arnab27622/SnapURL/README.md

 - **Retrieve Original URL**: Users can access the original URL by using the generated short link.
 - **User Authentication**: Users can create accounts, log in, and log out to manage their shortened URLs.
 - **Protected Routes**: Only authenticated users can create and manage their URLs.
-- **MongoDB Integration**: MongoDB is used to store the long URLs, short URLs, and user data.
+- **MongoDB Integration**: MongoDB stores original URLs, short URLs, and user data.
-- **JWT Authentication**: JWT tokens are used for securely managing user sessions.
+- **JWT Authentication**: JWT tokens securely manage user sessions.

 ## Technologies Used